 The fear of stigma, discrimination and bringing shame on ourselves or family often prevents us from seeking help.
-Psychology and the mental health field in general is filled with misconceptions that can make us feel like outsiders or afraid to talk about our emotional and psychological troubles, even though they are so common!
-If you are afraid of reaching out, take courage – you are not alone.
+Psychology and the mental health field in general is filled with misconceptions that can make us feel like outsiders.
+Or afraid to talk about our emotional and psychological troubles.
+Being afraid or fearing the potential results of seeking mental health care is normal, take courage and reach out.

-One of the really tricky things about many psychological and emotional problems is that they are often just more intense experiences of what is already there.
-Although they can be unpleasant, occasionally feeling a bit depressed or anxious are a completely normal part of our lives!
-So, where do we draw the line?
+Feeling a bit down or like you battling to cope, can be a normal part of life.
+So, when do you seek help?
 The simplest guide is to seek help when you feel like the problem is affecting your ability to cope with usual everyday activities.
-This might include keeping up with school, work or university, interacting and connecting with our friends, family and community, taking care of our own nutrition, sleep or hygiene or struggling to stay interested in things we usually like.
+This might include keeping up with school, work or university.
+It could be interacting and connecting with your friends, family and community.
+Alternatively, battling to take care of your own nutrition, sleep or hygiene or struggling to stay interested in things you usually enjoy.

 The affordability of getting help (therapy and/or medication) can make accessing care difficult for many of us.
-This might be not having enough money to pay for services or even not having services nearby to us.
-For some practically getting to a care facility is impossible.
+Services may be too expensive or not available thereby preventing us from accessing them.
 Fortunately, there are a number of free services available that are accessible by telephone.
-So, we don’t need to pay and can access them from anywhere, as long as we have a phone.

 SACAP offers five mental health care courses which will qualify you to be “work-ready” and equipped for employment within the South African field of counselling and psychology.
 SACAP’s Bachelor of Psychology graduates are able to register with the HPCSA as registered counsellors.
 They also have the option of registering for the SACAP Master’s programme.